 Prepare the OMF export.
-File->Export the project to OMF Version 2.
+File->Export the project to OMF (version 2).
 Specify 3-second handles and do NOT include crossfades.
-If prompted to “Embed Audio” or “Include Media” choose Yes.
-If your sequencer offers other choices, please ask us.
+If prompted to "Embed Audio" or "Include Media" choose Yes.
+If your sequencer offers other choices, ask your audio engineer what they want.
 [Alternative to OMF is WAV files, see below]

 OMF vs WAV FILES

 Which is preferred?
-If your session has lots of small segments then we need to receive an OMF export.
-If your session has a handful of segments that are not dialogue, we can probably work from WAV.
-Please discuss with us first if you are unsure.
+If your session has lots of small segments then use an OMF export.
+If your session has a handful of segments that are not dialogue, then work from continuous WAV files that all start at zero.